fakter777/Document-Similarity/README.md

 Similarity Result Between Quran, Tanakh, And Bible:

-This heat map shows us that the Quran and King James bible has a 69% similarity between them.
+This heat map shows us that the Quran and King James bible have a 69% similarity between them.

 The following heat map shows us that Tanakh and King James bible have a 38% similarity between them.